-Employees will use FMLA leave time at the beginning of the maternity/paternity leave and exhaust such FMLA leave time concurrently with their accrued leave, beginning with compensatory leave.
-Once compensatory leave is exhausted, the type of leave used will be at the employee's discretion but the type will be designated in advance to Payroll.
-If the employee does not designate the leave usage in advance of using it, Payroll will use leave in the following order: sick, vacation, professional leave, then bonus leave for maternity/paternity leave purposes.
+Employees will use FMLA leave time at the beginning of the maternity/paternity leave and exhaust such FMLA leave time concurrently with their accrued leave.
+The type of leave used will be at the employee's discretion but the type will be designated in advance to Payroll.
+If the employee does not designate the leave usage in advance of using it, Payroll and/or the Supervisor will use leave in the following order: sick, compensatory, vacation, professional leave, then bonus leave for maternity/paternity leave purposes.
 All maternity/paternity leaves must be taken as one continuous leave period (unless special circumstances clearly show a legitimate need for broken periods of leave) with the leave without pay being the last to be designated.
 By the sixth month of pregnancy, employees should make an appointment with the Health Section, to develop a tentative plan for leave usage.
 Employees should submit a leave application request prior to taking leave to indicate the type of leave that will be utilized.